phpearth/PHP.earth/content/answers.md

 enough for your knowledge level.
 Searching for something with insufficient knowledge can many times feel like looking for a needle in a haystack.

-Empathy is the ability to understand and share the feelings and situation of someone else.
-Many people, specially programmers lack such ability to look at the situation through the perspective of someone else.
-This is also results in insuficient people skills.
+Empathy is the ability to understand and share the feelings of someone else.
+Many people lack the ability to look at the situation through the perspective of someone else.
+This also results in insufficient people skills.

+People are not logical, unlike programming languages.
 Being rude is simple.
 Being kind and helpful can be sometimes difficult and you need to train and learn such skills.

 ## How to give quality answers?